elrnv/geometry-predicates-rs/README.md

 floating-point arithmetic primitives are also exposed to allow for extensions to other predicates or exact geometric constructions.

-So far, the following predicates are supported:
+The following predicates are exposed at the root level:
  - orient2d
  - incircle
  - orient3d
  - insphere

-Along with their approximate (inexact) counter parts:
+Along with their approximate (inexact) counterparts:
  - orient2d_fast
  - incircle_fast
  - orient3d_fast